 Virtual Reality Art

-Since its launch in November 2017, it has been instrumental in the development of many artists’ and cultural institutes’ works, so the odds of encountering a piece of virtual reality art in a museum or gallery increase.
+Artists have been experimenting with various media for ages, technology is evolving to support them, so the odds of encountering a piece of virtual reality art in a museum or gallery increase.

 The market for VR art projects is emerging as well.
-For example, in 2017, Chinese artist Yu Hong and the Khora Contemporary production company collaborated on a work titled “She’s Already Gone.”
+For example, in 2017, Chinese artist Yu Hong and the Khora Contemporary production company collaborated on a work titled She’s Already Gone.

 The artist hand-painted every detail within each episode of the virtual character’s life from birth to death, with the history of China going backward in the background.
-According to Beijing-based gallery Long March Space, a Chinese private collector bought one of the eight editions for $100,000.

 This is an example of cinematic VR that is produced by playing linear material.
 By contrast, VR games are fully interactive, especially with the addition of physical interfaces that enable the viewer to interact with virtual objects.